Home Video editing Contact details Fun stuff

 Now I have a Mac SE and a Mac Classic, along with all my old disks, but I never boot them up these days.

-I long to play Risk though, and none of the new PC versions have quite the same feel as the old ones, so I occasionally get a Mac down from my loft and boot it up for a few games.
+I long to play Risk though, and none of the new versions have quite the same feel as the old ones, so I occasionally get a Mac down from my loft and boot it up for a few games.

-The zip file contains version 3.0.2 of Mini vMac for Windows, emulating a Mac Plus, along with the Mac Plus ROM, and a minimal Mac Plus System 6.0.8 boot disk containing the Risk program.
-It also contains a Windows shortcut which will start the emulator and boot from the disk image in one go.
-Just click the "Risk" shortcut to get going!
+The zip file contains Mini vMac, emulating a Mac Plus, along with the Mac Plus ROM, and a minimal Mac Plus System 6.0.8 boot disk containing the Risk program.
+It also contains a shortcut which will start the emulator and boot from the disk image in one go.
+Just click the "Risk" icon to get going!

 Please note that to use the Mac Plus ROM legally, you must own an Apple Mac computer with the appropriate ROM.